A stable multiplicative dynamical low-rank discretization for the linear Boltzmann-BGK equation: Numerical results

-where $\sigma_{\text{IC}} = 0.3$ denotes a constant deviation, and the function $g$ to be constant in space and velocity, i.e. $g(t=0,x,v)=1$.
-We consider relatively large collisionality by choosing $\sigma=10$.
-Computations are started with an initial rank of $r=20$.
-As computational parameters we use $N_x = 1000$ grid points in the spatial as well as $N_v = 500$ grid points in the velocity domain.
-Due to this choice, we obtain $\max_k(|v_k|) \approx 31.05$, which shall be adjusted to the next larger integer value such that the time step size is determined by $\Delta t = \text{CFL} \cdot \frac{\Delta x}{32}$ with $\text{CFL}=0.99$, according to the corresponding CFL condition.
-Practical implementations now show that the basis augmentations to rank $4r$ in in \eqref{alg:KbasisAug} and \eqref{alg:LbasisAug} needed for the theoretical proof of the numerical stability may not be necessary for numerical examples and that the standard basis augmentations to rank $2r$ provide similar solutions while being significantly faster.
+Practical implementations show that the basis augmentations to rank $4r$ in in \eqref{alg:KbasisAug} and \eqref{alg:LbasisAug}, which are needed for the theoretical proof of the numerical stability, may not be necessary for numerical examples and that the standard basis augmentations to rank $2r$ provide similar solutions while being significantly faster.
 For this reason, we propose to leave out the basis augmentations \eqref{alg:KbasisAug} and \eqref{alg:LbasisAug} in practical applications.
 In this case, all quantities with double hats related to rank $4r$ reduce to quantities of rank $2r$ with one single hat.
 The simplified scheme with rank $2r$ is also visualized (in brackets) in the flowchart of Figure \ref{fig:flowchart}.

-In Figure \ref{fig:1DPlanesource-f}, we now compare the results for the full solution $f(t,x,v)$, computed with the full solver (Mg (reference)), the DLRA scheme with rank $2r$ (Mg DLRA) and the basis augmented DLRA scheme with rank $4r$ (Mg DLRA BasisAug) at different times up to $t_{\text{End}}=8$.
+In Figure \ref{fig:1DPlanesource-f}, we compare the results for the full solution $f(t,x,v)$, computed with the full solver (Mg (reference)), the DLRA scheme with rank $2r$ (Mg DLRA) and the basis augmented DLRA scheme with rank $4r$ (Mg DLRA BasisAug) at different times up to $t_{\text{End}}=6$.
 We observe that the reduced as well as the augmented DLRA algorithm capture the main characteristics of the full reference Mg system.

 This is also true for the computational results for the density $\rho(t,x)$, displayed in Figure \ref{fig:1DPlanesource-rho}.